SaaS Compliance

 Pros

-• Strong focus on Indian statutory compliance (PF, ESI, PT, TDS)
+• Comprehensive statutory compliance features (PF, ESI, PT, TDS, LWF).

 Cons

-• No explicit mention of F&F settlement timelines
+• No specific mention of a 48-hour mandate for F&F in research.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.